ugrewer/APSIM_RotationTraining/docs/crop rotations and sequences.rst

 - As we copied the crop *manager* from a winter crop (oats), the sowing window is unreasonable.
 Update its start and end date to the values we previously used for Sorghum in Dalby (start: 1-nov; end: 10-jan).
 - For the required soil moisture and rainfall conditions, we also insert the values from our previous sorghum simulation in Dalby (Min.
 ESW: 120mm; Acc.
 Rain: 50mm; Rain duration: 7 days).
 - Ensure that the *"Must sow?"* tickbox is unticked.
 If ticked, the script enforces that a crop is sown at the end of the sowing window, even if sowing conditions are not satisfied.
-- Update the sowing properties to mirror the earlier parameters used for simulating sorghum in Dalby (Cultiar: Buster; Sowing depth: 30mm; Row spacing: 750mm; Plant population: 10 plants/m2).
+- Update the sowing properties to mirror the earlier parameters used for simulating sorghum in Dalby (Cultivar: Buster; Sowing depth: 30mm; Row spacing: 750mm; Plant population: 10 plants/m2).

 Simple modifications of C# scripts